 2. Giraffes Can’t Dance by Giles Andreae

 Gerald the Giraffe is impressively tall, but that comes at a cost: his gangly form stands in the way of his dancing along with the other animals.
 To help prove the title Giraffes Can’t Dance wrong, a friendly cricket appears just as Gerald is about to give up and imparts this nugget of wisdom: “Sometimes when you’re different, you just need a different song.”
-As young readers watch Gerald embrace his unique melody, they’re reminded that they, too, can chase even the wildest dreams.
+As young readers watch Gerald embrace his unique melody, they’re reminded in this children's book about diversity that they, too, can chase even the wildest dreams.

 3. Where the Wild Things Are by Maurice Sendak

 Sendak’s unusual drawing style may have been ill-received in his early career, but it later became lauded for its ability to capture the untamed wanderings of young minds.
 And nowhere is this more potent than in his best-known book: after Max has been sent to his bedroom without dinner due to his “wild” behavior, Where the Wild Things Are takes him on an adventure in his own room.
 But while Max can sail down the river and into the mysterious jungle of his mind as much as he likes to, he never loses complete sight of home.
 When he needs something imagination can’t provide — like a hot supper waiting for him outside his door — his parents will always be there for him.

 4. If You Give a Pig a Pancake by Laura Numeroff

 Other than offering adorable (yet realistically messy) illustrations of what it's like to have kids around, If You Give a Pig a Pancake also carries an important message: it’s never too early to get children thinking from a different perspective.
 As Pig’s demands leap from pancakes to bubble baths, this domestic adventure shows children how silly and ridiculous their random requests might appear to those who look after them.